bcgit/bc-java/README.md

 ## Building overview

 This project can now be built and tested with JDK21.

 If the build script detects BC_JDK8, BC_JDK11, BC_JDK17 it will add to the usual test task a dependency on test tasks that specifically use the JVMs addressed by those environmental variables.
+The script relies on JAVA_HOME for picking up Java 21 if it is use.

 We support testing on specific JVMs as it is the only way to be certain the library is compatible.